 This book, available in book stores, museum shops, specialty stores and from online sources, including The Countryman Press (a division of W.W.
 Norton), was written with a wide audience in mind, from tourists to native western New Yorkers.
 No matter what your interest, you'll find something to see and do in western New York!

 For native Western New Yorkers this book is the perfect "staycation" guide.
-With gas almost $4 a gallon, why travel far for your vacation, when there is so much to do right in your own backyard.
+Why travel far for your vacation, when there is so much to do right in your own backyard.

 History buffs will appreciate the many little known historical facts that are presented at the beginning of each section, along with descriptions of hundreds of museums and other historic and architectural points of interest.
 The region includes close to thirty designated National Historic Landmarks, including the site of a presidential inauguration and the oldest structure in the Great Lakes Region.